Shick Shack: Biography

-In February 1832, he and Senachwine attended a war council held between the Potawatomi, Winnebago, Sauk and Fox at Indiantown, a major Potawatomi settlement on the Illinois.
+In February 1832, he and Senachwine attended a war council held between the Potawatomi, Winnebago, Sauk and Meskwaki at Indiantown, a major Potawatomi settlement on the Illinois.
 He may have remained to the area during the Black Hawk War and is possibly the same chieftain to have been involved in the capture of Black Hawk following his defeat at the Battle of Bad Axe.
 In 1832, he was sighted at Dixon's Ferry where he was friendly with the local residents and visited some of his old friends who had been stationed at the post.
 He reportedly died some years later and buried near Chandlerville, Illinois, one of them few Potawatomi chieftains to be buried near their native villages.

 On September 16, 1873, local towns in LaSalle County, Illinois held a celebration making the two hundred year anniversary of the discovery of Starved Rock.
 Among those honored were its discoverers, the French explorers Louis Joliet and Jacques Marquette, as well as Shick Shack whose story to Daniel Dimmick was retold in a speech entitled "A Legend of Starved Rock" by Perry Armstrong, a noted author of the Black Hawk War and to whom the story was told to him by Shick Shack when he was 9 years old.
 Armstrong's speech received extensive press coverage and achieved some minor notoriety in its time.